konnectors/cozy-konnector-cesu/README.md

 ### Maintainer

-The lead maintainers for this konnector is @doubleface
+The lead maintainers for this konnector is <YOUR NAME>

 ### Get in touch